jimlane/Web-App-Demos/AzureBlobStoragePhotoGallery/readme.md

 Azure Blob Storage Photo Gallery Web Application using ASP.NET MVC 5.
 The sample uses the .NET 4.7 asynchronous programming model to demonstrate how to call the Storage Service using the Storage .NET client library's asynchronous APIs.

 ## Running this sample
-1. Before you can run this sample, you must have the following prerequisites:
+1. Before you can run this sample, you must acquire the following prerequisites:
 	- The Azure Storage Emulator, which you can download [here](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409).
 You can also read more about [Using the Azure Storage emulator for development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
 	- Visual Studio 2017 or Visual Studio 2019.